aboudekahil/Aboude-notes/Side Notes/blockchain/Introduction.md

 Decentralized means there is no one centralized force that controls the blockchain.
 It is made up of many individuals.

-The Individuals who make up the blockchain are called node operators and they are the independent individuals who run the blockchain
+The Individuals who make up the blockchain are called node operators and they are the independent individuals who run the blockchain.

+This is important so no one single entity can control any market.

+2. #### Transparency

+Anything that happens on the blockchain can be seen by everyone

 ## Reference